Roundhay: Roundhay Park

-Roundhay Park (700 acre), is a Victorian park, the second largest city park in Europe after the Englischer Garten (3.7 km2), in Munich, Germany.

 Roundhay Park comprises parkland, lakes and woodland.
 The park has scented gardens for the blind, National Plant Collections, Canal Gardens, the Monet and Alhambra Gardens and Tropical World which attracts visitors all year round.
 In 2005 the Friends' Garden was opened, alongside Canal Gardens and the Rainbow Garden.

 Woodpeckers, common warblers in spring and summer, mute swans, visiting whooper swans, great-crested grebes and herons can be found at the park.
 The Upper Lake is maintained as a wildlife area, and the larger Waterloo Lake is used for fishing.
 Roundhay Park provides the venue for special events including sporting events, flower and animal shows, music festivals and a bonfire and firework display on 5 November, (Guy Fawkes Night).

 Facilities include tennis courts, skateboard ramps, sports pitches, bowling greens, a sports arena, a golf course and fishing.
 A cafe overlooking Waterloo Lake was damaged by fire in 2007 but restored and re-opened in 2008.

 Roundhay Park was the first location an aircraft landed in Leeds, after a flight from Amsterdam in the Netherlands.
 The Park late had an aerodrome with one of the earliest air passenger services comprising regular flights every half hour to Bradford.
 Aircraft were manufactured at the nearby Olympia aircraft works opened by Robert Blackburn in 1914.
 The aerodrome operated until 1920.
 The factory continued until the 1960s, the previous factory site now being occupied by a large Tesco supermarket.

 Tropical World is located to the west of the park and contains many rare birds and butterflies.

 The park has hosted numerous outdoor concerts including Michael Jackson, The Rolling Stones, Bruce Springsteen, U2, Robbie Williams and Ed Sheeran.